Distance Learning Course Parameters

 Online courses should be developed considering student diversity and thus should address different learning styles.
 Appropriate examples and grading rubrics for course assignments should be demonstrated to students whenever appropriate.
 This can help students understand what is expected and ensure a greater likelihood that appropriate work will be submitted.

 Student assessments may be accomplished through various types of evaluations.
 It is essential that all student work be evaluated through the use of clear criteria.
-Professors who want to require a proctored exam should contact the Director of Digital Learning.
+Professors who have questions about proctoring for online courses should contact the Director of Digital Learning.

 The use of the discussion board is strongly encouraged in online courses.
 When appropriate, the discussion board should be used as the primary intellectual interaction between faculty and individual students/student groups.
 The discussion board should be monitored frequently by the instructor, who must check the ongoing discussions among students and make comments as necessary to guide the discussion.